encord-team/encord-agents/docs/task_agents/runner.md

 The Runner manages the execution of agent logic on tasks within specific workflow stages.
 It:

-- Connects directly to your Encord project via the Encord [SDK](https://docs.encord.com/sdk-documentation/getting-started-sdk/installation-sdk){ target="\_blank", rel="noopener noreferrer" }.
+- Connects directly to your Encord project via the Encord [SDK](https://docs.encord.com/sdk-documentation/getting-started-sdk/installation-sdk){ target="\_blank", rel="noopener noreferrer" }
-- Provides function decorators to associate the functions with workflow stages.
+- Provides function decorators to associate the functions with workflow stages
 - Manages retries and error handling
 - Handles task fetching and updates
 - Optimizes performance through batched updates and data loading

 ## Basic Usage

-The basic usage pattern of the `Runner` looks like the following.
+The basic usage pattern of the `Runner` follows three steps:
-You follow three steps:

 1. Initialize the runner
 2. Implement the logic for each stage in your workflow you want to capture with the runner.